ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 Unfractionated Heparin (UFH)

-- native heparin is a polymer with a molecular weight ranging from 3 to 30 kDa, although the average molecular weight of most commercial heparin preparations is in the range of 12 to 15 kDa
+- native heparin is a polymer with a molecular weight ranging from 3 to 30 kDa; the average molecular weight of most commercial heparin preparations is in the range of 12 to 15 kDa

-- while low molecular weight heparin ranges from 3 to 6 kDa
+- low molecular weight heparin (LMWH) ranges from 3 to 6 kDa

-- it acts as an anticoagulant, preventing the formation of clots and extension of existing clots within the blood
+- it functions as an anticoagulant, inhibiting the formation and extension of existing blood clots

 Pharmacodynamics